raj9011/AIDS-Semester-7/README.md

 I have studied 4 Courses during 7th Semester of my engineering offered by the Department of Artificial Intelligence and Data Science , VPKBIET Baramati .

-Also implemented Laboratory Assignments of Computer Laboratory I , Computer Laboratory II , Elective 3 Laboratory and Elective 4 Laboratory .
+Also implemented Laboratory Assignments of Computer Laboratory I and Computer Laboratory II .